NithishRaja/my-profile/LOG.md

 * **navbar** works as expected at 1634
 * removing unwanted JSX at 1635
 * finish editing **navbar** component at 1645
-* start moving navbar routes into seperate file at 1647
+* start moving navbar routes into separate file at 1647
-* finish moving navbar routes into seperate file at 1652
+* finish moving navbar routes into separate file at 1652
 * **ended at 1652 on 11-09-2017**

 * **started at 1853 on 12-09-2017**
 * start adding links to **navbar** component at 1853
 * finished adding links to **navbar** component at 1901
-* decided to move the links in **navbar** component to seperate file at 1902
+* decided to move the links in **navbar** component to separate file at 1902
 * removed JSX for links from **navbar** component at 1903
 * decided to add links back for temporary use at 1904
 * test new code at 1907